-Tulip Meaning Instruction SA = Straight Ahead -Get onto Hwy #1 - heading east - drive towards Chilliwack, BC - look for "EXIT 119A" Y BR = Bear Right - at exit 119A - keep right, onto off ramp (get off the hwy) KR = Keep Right - proceed on Luckakuck Way for approx 500m - NOTE: keep eye out for driveway on right - R = Turn Right - Turn right at driveway; off the main road into parking lot - Vancity on Right × This tulip should be self-explanatory. - the "X" is the registration location - You should find yourself in front of (or close to) Humpty's Family Restaurant - 45609 Luckakuck Way
+Tulip Meaning Instruction Î SA = Straight Ahead - Get onto Hwy #1 - heading east - drive towards Chilliwack, BC - look for " EXIT 119A " BR = Bear Right - at exit 119A - keep right, onto off ramp (get off the hwy) BR @ TS = Bear Right at Traffic Signal proceed on Vedder Road for approx 500m NOTE: Sign Straight Ahead at Traffic Signal "Luckakuck Way" bear right at the traffic signal onto Luckakuck Way \uparrow SA @ TS - Straight Ahead thru traffic signal for the mall intersection \uparrow SA @ TS, SSA "Topaz" !
+Stay in middle lane - Straight Ahead thru Traffic Signal; watch for sign straight ahead "Topaz" ┝ R = Turn Right Turn right at driveway into White Spot Parking Lot; off Luckakuck Way into parking lot White Spot is on Right Side This tulip should be self-explanatory.
+The "X" is the White Spot Building - entrance from front PLEASE PARK CARS IN THE REAR OF BUILDING BY FENCE White Spot Restaurant - 45373 Luckakuck Way , Chilliwack, BC Tel: (604)858-0602

-NOTE: PLEASE PARK CAR AT THE NORTH END OF THE PARKING LOT

-TIP: IF YOU GET THERE EARLY TOP UP THE GAS IT WILL SAVE YOU TIME LATER.
+NOTE: PLEASE PARK CAR AT THE REAR OF THE RESTAURANT AS FAR BACK OF THE PARKING LOT BY THE FENCE - CAN PARK IN KFC PARKING LOT ALSO.
+TIP: IF YOU GET THERE EARLY - TOP UP THE GAS - IT WILL SAVE YOU TIME LATER.